W Wailes Wailes and Strang

 G C Wilson

-Geoffrey Cecil Wilson (1887-1958) was chiefly active in Eastbourne.
-He had been a pupil of Guy Dawber (1861-1938) and became S J Tatchell’s partner in London in c1923; the third in the partnership was E H Bourchier, who remains to be fully identified, though he is known to have had links with another local architect of the period, C H Murray.
+Geoffrey Cecil Wilson (1887-1958) was a pupil of Sir Guy Dawber (1861-1938) and subsequently became S J Tatchell’s partner in London in c1923; there was a third member of the partnership, E H Bourchier, who remains to be fully identified, though he is known to have had links with another local architect of the period, C H Murray.
 Most of the shops and commercial buildings he designed are in Eastbourne, where he did much work at the College, of which he himself was an old boy.

 Lit: BAL Biog file